olivkoch/nano-trm/README.md

 `uv run python src/nn/train.py experiment=trm_sudoku_extreme_1k_aug_1k`

 Training time ~10h on an H100 SXM5.
-You should get to ~85% exact accuracy on validation.
+You should get to ~87% exact accuracy on validation (same as the reference implementation)

 # Maze Hard